NureniJamiu/NureniJamiu/README.md

 Frontend Developer
 ------------------

-Hi, I'm a frontend developer with experience working with React, Vue, and other frameworks.
+Hi, I'm a Software Engr. with an extensive background in Frontend Engineering and a current focus on AI/ML.
+I have experience working with NextJS, React, TypeScript, Nodejs and some other frameworks.
 I have a solid foundation in HTML, CSS, and JavaScript, as well as expertise in Tailwind CSS, Sass, and other web design systems.

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [nurenijamiu951@gmail.com](mailto:nurenijamiu951@gmail.com)
-* 🤝  I'm open to collaborating as a freelancer on Interesting projects.
+* 🤝  I'm looking for fulltime/part-time opportunities as a Software Engr..
 * ⚡  Fun fact: I identify as two personalities- "Atom", when I'm a tech person and "Penocrat", when shackled to the fetters of my pen.

 ### Skills